Jaw-Dropping Payment Allocation Method

 Suppose you have a balance on your credit card that includes multiple rate sub-balances.
-These might include: low rate sub-balances transferred from another card, normal rate sub-balances consisting of purchases, and high rate cash-advance sub-balances.
+These might include:

 If you make only the minimum monthly payment, the credit card company is free to apply your entire principal payment (what's left after subtracting finance charges) to the lowest rate sub-balance on your card -- regardless of your creditworthiness.